wing5wong/artisan-whs-static/source/_board_members/mrs-pirihira-cribb.md

   https://res.cloudinary.com/whanganuihigh/image/upload/v1556755739/BoT/cribb.jpg
 ---
 E rere kau mai te awa nui mai i te kāhui maunga ki Tangaroa.
 Ko au te awa ko te awa ko au.
 Ko Pirihira (Piri) Cribb tōku ingoa.

-I stood for the board because I believe that ALL students (and their families) are entitled to an education that exposes a balanced world view of the community and country that we live in.
-I want to represent that view on behalf of ALL parents.
+I am a member of the board of trustees on behalf of the Māori whānau at Whanganui High School.
+I believe that ALL students (and their families) are entitled to an education that exposes a balanced world view of the community and country that we live in.
+I aim to represent that view on behalf of ALL parents.

 The LIFE values of Whanganui High School are consistent with the values and practises of Te Ao Māori and it is my goal as a mother and parent representative to contribute to the architecture of practising and applying those values at our school by way of my place at the board table.